Chapter 8 : Self-Spelling

 “I don’t think she can breathe, Go!” commanded Isobel, still shaking Laurel.

-Penelope threw on a dressing gown, and rushed down the stairs.
-Laurel’s lips and fingernails were turning blue, and she began to shiver violently and spasm.
+Penelope threw on a dressing gown and rushed down the stairs.
+Laurel’s lips and fingernails were turning blue, and she had begun to shiver violently and spasm.
 Isobel considered the danger of what she was about to do for a terrified moment, before resolving with one, deep, breath.

-“Finite!” she commanded, bursting into tears.
+“Finite!” she incanted, bursting into tears.
 “Finite!
 Finite!” she repeated thickly,

-Laurel inhaled sharply, as if saved from drowning.
+Laurel drew a ragged breath, as if saved from drowning.

 Then she started screaming.